accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **[Test 9.6.1](#test-9-6-1):** Do the related form controls respect these conditions, if necessary? {id="test-9-6-1"}
 - The fields are grouped together in a common element;
-- The grouping has a relevant title.
+- The grouping has a relevant name.

 ##### Evaluation methodology {class="disclosure methodo"}